600-ship Navy

 The idea was supported by John F. Lehman, who became Reagan's Secretary of the Navy, and Caspar Weinberger, Reagan's Secretary of Defense.

+The plan was cancelled after the dissolution of the Soviet Union.

 Background

 The idea behind the 600-ship Navy can be traced back to the Vietnam War.
 During the war, the armed services rapidly expanded to meet the demands placed on them.

 The Soviet Union, which had been supporting North Vietnam, began staging their naval vessels from former U.S. ports in South Vietnam.
 Building on this gain, Soviet vessels began to sail in all seven seas with increased vigor and even ventured into the Gulf of Mexico.
 Soviet forces also stepped up infantry, armor, and air force deployments in Eastern Europe.

 Reagan plan

 It was against this backdrop in 1980 that the United States began an election year.
 President Reagan continued this in 1984, releasing a campaign commercial "Bear," which played on the use of the bear as a national symbol of Russia in order to promote higher vigilance and defense expenditures against the Soviet Union.

 The overseas strategic retaliation arm was strengthened and the development of new weaponry like the B-1B bomber, the Bradley fighting vehicle, and the Abrams tank was completed and they were put into production.

 Lehman attempted to "front-load" the program, by committing the Navy to the building program, but in the end the funds were not available and it fell short.